ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Playbook
 ========

-No notable changes.

 Distribution Facts
 ------------------

 The information returned for the ``ansible_distribution_*`` group of facts may have changed slightly.
-This is due to a switch away from code which will not run on Python-3.8 to a new backend library.
-The new code fixes many bugs that the old backend was never going to address but in the process, may change some output.
+Ansible 2.8 uses a new backend library for information about distributions: `nir0s/distro <https://github.com/nir0s/distro>`_.
+This library runs on Python-3.8 and fixes many bugs, including correcting release and version names.

-In general, ``ansible_distribution`` and ``ansible_distribution_major_version``, the two facts which are most relied upon by playbooks should not change (or else a bug should be filed for us to address the difference).
-However, the other fields like ``ansible_distribution_release`` and ``ansible_distribution_version`` may change if the old information was determined to have been erroneous.
+The two facts used in playbooks most often, ``ansible_distribution`` and ``ansible_distribution_major_version``, should not change.
+If you discover a change in these facts, please file a bug so we can address the difference.
+However, other facts like ``ansible_distribution_release`` and ``ansible_distribution_version`` may change as erroneous information gets corrected.

 Command Line